Bath Children’s Novel Award 2017 Judge

-We are delighted to announce Sallyanne Sweeney as Bath Children’s Novel Award 2017 Judge.
-Sallyanne, who judged our inaugural year will be selecting this year’s £2,000 winner from a shortlist chosen by our team of Junior Judges aged seven to seventeen.
-A former Watson, Little Director, Sallyanne joined Mulcahy Associates Literary Agency in 2013 and is Chair of the Children’s Agents’ Circle.
-Her growing fiction list ranges from the literary to the very commercial, with clients such as Juno Dawson, Steve Lenton, Jon Walter and Bath Children’s Novel Award 2015 winner, Lucy Van Smit.
+SALLYANNE SWEENEY joined Mulcahy Associates Literary Agency in 2013 and is the chair of the Children’s Agents’ Circle.
+Her growing fiction list ranges from the literary to the very commercial, including inaugural Bath Children’s Novel Award winner, Lucy Van Smit.

 I’m incredibly lucky to represent some brilliant, darkly delicious YA, such as Claire Hennessy’s LIKE OTHER GIRLS, Juno Dawson’s forthcoming CLEAN, and of course, Lucy Van Smit.
 I’m always drawn to a fantastic hook and outstanding writing regardless of genre or tone, but would love to find some light (perhaps funny!)
 YA fiction, particularly if there’s also a foot-popping story of first love!
 A high-concept romance (think 500 DAYS OF SUMMER / ONE DAY / SLIDING DOORS for teens…) would be very exciting.